mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

     # grub2-reboot 0
   {% endhighlight %}

-  * **Test linux-next kernel.** Similarly the branches that are already accepted for the next stable release can be tested as follows.
+  * **Test linux-next kernel.** Similarly, when I expect some commit to solve my problem but it is not yet released upstream, I can test with the branches that are already accepted for the next stable release as follows.

   {% highlight shell %}